This page was originally created for the launch of the reservation system in 2021. Updates have been made to reflect the 2022 season.

 Please remember, this is a pilot program and will be used to inform future land management decisions on this conservation easement.
 There is something special about the Adirondacks.
 Here, we live, visit, work, and play in a place where millions of acres of public and private land offer us a chance to coexist with nature.
 By practicing Leave No Trace ethics you can do your part to ensure that the forests, waterways, and communities of the Adirondacks remain beautiful and unique for generations to come.

-Learn more about the new reservation system from the DEC.
+Learn more about the new reservation system from the DEC.* (2021 press release)

 Reserve your parking on the AMR website.

-The pilot reservation system complements the comprehensive state and local efforts underway to reduce dangerous and illegal parking in the vicinity of AMR, including variable electronic message boards and signage, outreach and education, and increased law enforcement presence and parking enforcement.
+The parking reservation system complements the comprehensive state and local efforts underway to reduce dangerous and illegal parking in the vicinity of AMR, including variable electronic message boards and signage, outreach and education, and increased law enforcement presence and parking enforcement.